 Whether this is the iPhone of your dreams depends on a lot of things.
-If you wanted a big screen but you were put off by the size of the iPhone Plus then this is going to be the answer to your prayers.
+If you wanted a big screen but you were put off by the size of the iPhone Plus then this is going to be the answer to your prayers at long last.

 If you want a new iPhone that breaks the mould then you will love how the iPhone has lost its bezels to become as close to full screen as is possible.
 We love this new look, even if we remain cautious about Face ID as a replacement to Touch ID.
-The all-screen design will do wonders for the user experience and people who had become bored of with the iPhone 6-era design are finally faced with something truly different.
+The all-screen design means the new user experience takes some getting used to but people who had become bored of with the iPhone 6-era design are finally faced with something truly different.

-If you want to take exceptional selfies then it looks like the new front facing camera on the iPhone X will give you the ultimate in lighting and background blur to impress your Instagram followers with (and no doubt indulge in a fair few days of talking poo Animoji).
+If you want to take exceptional selfies then the new front facing camera on the iPhone X gives you the ultimate in lighting and background blur to impress your Instagram followers with (and no doubt indulge in a fair few days of talking poo Animoji).

 Our only real criticism of the iPhone X is the dimensions of the screen.
 We think it is too narrow and the length isn't utilised properly.
 It may be that the dimensions are dictated by the way the phone fits in your hand, but they negatively affect things like viewing photos and movies.

 There's a lot of good in the iPhone X, but is there enough to justify the £200 mark up on the equivalent iPhone 8 Plus model, or the £300 premium on the iPhone 8?
 Despite some quirks, we'd say that the improved rear facing camera, the additional features that the Face ID camera brings, and the beautiful OLED screen justifies the increase, even though it still feels like a lot of money.